 Autodesk applies fair value accounting for certain financial assets and liabilities, which consist of cash equivalents, marketable securities and other financial instruments, that are recognized or disclosed at fair value in the financial statements on a recurring basis.
 The Company defines fair value as the price that would be received from selling an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Fair value is estimated by applying the following hierarchy, which prioritizes the inputs used to measure fair value into three levels and bases the categorization within the hierarchy upon the lowest level of input that is available and significant to the fair value measurement: (Level 1) observable inputs such as quoted prices in active markets; (Level 2) inputs other than quoted prices in active markets for identical assets and liabilities, quoted prices for identical or similar assets or liabilities in inactive markets, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; and (Level 3) unobservable inputs for which there is little or no market data, which require Autodesk to develop its own assumptions.
 When determining fair value, Autodesk uses observable market data and relies on unobservable inputs only when observable market data is not available.
-Autodesk reviews for any potential changes on a quarterly basis, in conjunction with our fiscal quarter-end close.
-As part of this assessment, Autodesk transferred the fair value measurement of \$287.2 million between Level 1 to Level 2 and \$175.2 million between Level 2 to Level 1 during the three months ended April 30, 2018.
 It is Autodesk's assessment that the leveling best reflects current market activity when observing the pricing information for these assets.

 Autodesk's cash equivalents, marketable securities and financial instruments are primarily classified within Level 1 or Level 2 of the fair value hierarchy.
 Autodesk values its securities on pricing from pricing vendors, who may use quoted prices in active markets for identical assets (Level 1) or inputs other than quoted prices that are observable either directly or indirectly in determining fair value (Level 2).
 Autodesk's Level 2 securities are valued primarily using observable inputs other than quoted prices in active markets for identical assets and liabilities.
-Autodesk's Level 3 securities consist of investments held in convertible debt securities and derivative contracts which are valued using probability weighted discounted cash flow models as some of the inputs to the models are unobservable in the market.
+Autodesk's Level 3 securities consist of investments held in convertible debt securities and related derivative contracts.

-A reconciliation of the change in Autodesk's Level 3 items for the three months ended April 30, 2018 follows:
+A reconciliation of the change in Autodesk's Level 3 items for the nine months ended October 31, 2018, follows:

-Fair Value Measurements Using Significant Unobservable Inputs (Level 3) Convertible Debt Derivative Contracts Securities Total Balances, January 31, 2018 \$ 1.0 \$ 7.8 \$ 8.8 Purchases Gains included in earnings 0.5 0.5 Gains included in OCI 0.6 0.6 Balances, April 30, 2018 \$ 1.5 \$ 8.4 \$ 9.9
+Fair Value Measurements Using Significant Unobservable Inputs (Level 3) Deriv ative Contracts ertible Debt curities Total Balances, January 31, 2018 \$ 1.0 \$ 7.8 \$ 8.8 Settlements (3.5) (3.5) (Loss) gain included in earnings (0.1) 0.5 0.4 Gain included in OCI 0.5 0.5 Balances, October 31, 2018 \$ 0.9 \$ 5.3 \$ 6.2